thp-software/candl/docs/docs/Candl/candl.md

 ### TimeFrame

-`CandlTimeFrame` is the unit of time of the chart, it define the time for each candle.
+[CandlTimeFrame](./candl_timeframe.md) is the unit of time of the chart, it define the duration of each candle.

 For example :